 Our adventure of the day is hiking to one of the most interesting and beautiful waterfalls in the country, Dynjandi.
 It actually consists of seven waterfalls that each has its name and identity.
 So Dynjandi is more than just a waterfall; it is a feast of waterfalls.
 Dynjandi is the biggest waterfall in the Westfjords and is considered the jewel of the Westfjords.
 The source has its origin in mountain lakes and spring fed rivers.
 The hiking trail will take us all the way up to the highest, and most impressive part.

-In the afternoon, we'll visit the oldest Viking Thing area in the Westfjords.
+Our options in the afternoon include a visit to a rural hot pool or Viking Thing.
+One of the gems of the area, at the bottom of Reykjarfjörður fjord, is a small geothermal swimming pool nestling at the edge of the ocean.
+A so called “farmers pool” it was like many rural pools built by the locals to enjoy the natural hot water.
+For us it is a great place to stop and relax out in nature in a warm pool (no dressing facilities).
+The oldest Viking Thing area is in the Westfjords.
 A Thing is a chieftain council site.
 With a local guide we'll get to relive the Viking era with food and ale tasting, bread baking, viking era handcrafts, and period dress.
 (Admission fee included)

 Overnight - Hotel Ísafjörður